jdevries3133/nvim_config/README.md

 Ensure you are using a terminal with TrueColor support.
 On macOS, the default "Terminal.app," does not.
 I prefer to use iTerm2 instead.

+## Environment Variables

+Some secrets and configuration options can be provided through environment variables.

+For the [vim-dadbod plugin](https://github.com/tpope/vim-dadbod), there are environment variables to provide connection strings for production and development databases.
+This is the paradigm I use at work, but ideally I'd probably prefer to make this more dynamic in the future.

+**DEV_DB_URL** is the connection string for your development database, which you can interact with `:DBUI` ()

+**PROD_DB_URL** is the connection string for your production database

+**NVIM_USE_EMMET_LS** toggles the emmet language server on or off.
+[Emmet abbreviations](https://docs.emmet.io/abbreviations/) are extraordinarily useful if you are writing a high volume of html, and extraordinarily annoying if not, since they'll also show up in React jsx/tsx completion suggestions.

+**GIT_REPO_BASE_URL** is used by my home-grown script.
+If you are using github or gitlab, `:Gopen` will open up the current file in your web browser, which I use many times every day to send a reference to part of the codebase to a colleague and it might be one of my favorite things in this whole config.
+If you pay attention, Github and Gitlab have url patterns where the relative path to the file is at the end, so if you just set the base url appropriately, this plugin will work for any project.
+Of course, if you move between projects you might need a shell hook to update this variable as needed.
+The script also doesn't look at the current git branch, which would be necessary for a robust implementation.
+If you add that feature, please submit a PR!

 ## Maintenance

 All of these manual plugin steps are generally followed by manual updates!